-As of De As of December 2021

 Debt securities Derivative notional

-\$ in millions Issued amount
+\$ in millions issued amount

+As of December 2022

+USD LIBOR \$ 3,464 \$ 68,903

+Other 269 182

+Total \$ 3,733 \$ 69,085

+As of December 2021

-USD LIBOR \$3,958 \$35,994
+USD LIBOR \$ 3,958 \$ 35,994

-Other 339
+Other 339 -

-Total \$4,297 \$35,994
+Total \$ 4,297 \$ 35,994

-- Non-USD IBOR derivative notionals excludes amounts for which fallbacks apply from January 1, 2022 as the company has no ongoing IBOR exposure related to these transactions. - USD-LIBOR based debt securities issued of \$3.96 billion included approximately \$3.77 billion of debt securities issued which will mature after June 2023 based on their contractual terms. - USD-LIBOR based derivative contracts of \$35.99 billion included approximately \$28.96 billion of derivative contracts which will mature after June 2023 based on their contractual terms.
+- Non-USD IBOR derivative notionals excludes amounts for which fallbacks apply from January 1, 2022, or amounts for which all future cashflows have already been fixed, as the company has no ongoing IBOR exposure related to these transactions. - USD-LIBOR based debt securities issued of \$3.46 billion included approximately \$3.33 billion of debt securities issued which will mature after June 2023 based on their contractual terms. - USD-LIBOR based derivative contracts with notionals of \$68.90 billion included approximately \$64.08 billion of derivative contracts which will mature after June 2023 based on their contractual terms.
 All such derivative contracts are with a GS Group affiliate under bilateral agreements subject to the IBOR Protocol. - In relation to outstanding debt securities linked to IBORs, the company expects to follow the fallback methodology described in the offering documentation and, as the documentation permits, follow global industry standard replacements.
 Notification of the applicable fallbacks has been made available to holders of these securities.